ellynnhitran/conveyor_belt_challenge/README.md

 ```

 ## How It Works
-1. Components `A` and `B` appear randomly on the conveyor belt.
+1. Components `A`, `B` and `None` appear randomly on the conveyor belt.
-2. Workers pick up these components and start assembling a product (`C` or other products if defined in the recipes).
+2. Workers pick up these components and start assembling a product `C`.
-3. Assembly takes a predefined time (4 steps by default).
+3. Assembly takes 4 steps by default.
 4. Once assembled, workers place the product back onto the conveyor belt.
 5. The simulation runs for 100 steps and calculates the number of completed products and unused components.